 Section 2.
 Combating legislation and rules which may harm the profession.

 Section 3.
 Promoting and maintaining professional and ethical standards for the profession.

 Section 4.
-Improving relations between the profession and the legal community - attorneys, judges, clerks and officers of the court - and the general public, both nationally and internationally.
+Advance relations between the profession and the legal community - attorneys, judges, clerks, officers of the court and the general public, both nationally and internationally.